 What To Expect On A Hin Daeng Liveaboard

 Liveaboards to Hin Daeng, Thailand are usually in search of the majestic Manta Rays that can be found around this dive area.
 Hin Daeng, meaning Red Rock, for its abundance of red corals, is located to the south of Phuket in the southern Andaman Sea.
-As part of Mu Koh Lanta National Marine Park, it is a few hundred meters south of Hin Muang, southwest of the Phi Phi Islands and can be reached with liveaboards departing from Phuket.
-Rated as one of the best dive site in Thailand, Hin Daeng boasts a lot of marine life from small to large.
+As part of Mu Koh Lanta National Marine Park, it is a few hundred meters south of Hin Muang, southwest of the Phi Phi Islands, and can be reached with liveaboards departing from Phuket.
+Rated as one of the best dive sites in Thailand, Hin Daeng boasts a lot of marine life from small to large.
 With a large vertical drop off, it is also known as a cave diving spot.
 Usually done as a drift dive, currents here are medium to strong and the site is suggested for the more experienced diver.
 The underwater currents along with surface waves render this site quite challenging.
-With many small inlets, rocky bays on the sandy bottom and canyon like formations, Hin Daeng is also known as a cave diving spot.
-Visibility is often up to 25m, unless the waters are plankton rich, promising the possibility of feeding whale sharks or manta rays.
+With many small inlets, rocky bays on the sandy bottom, and canyon-like formations, Hin Daeng is also known as a cave diving spot.
+Visibility is often up to 25m, unless the waters are plankton-rich, promising the possibility of feeding whale sharks or manta rays.

 What You Can See

-One of the best ways to visit Hin Daeng is by a liveaboard dive cruise as it;s location is quite a distance from land.
-The submerged boulder pinnacle creates an impressive underwater topography, less so topside, as it breaks the surface and jets out only a few metres above water.
-The southern sides provides the most extreme vertical drop in Thailand, down to 70m.
-The rock formation is covered in colourful hard and soft corals, generally appearing red nearer the surface, hence the namesake.
-These along with anemones, sea fans and sponges provide shelter for many smaller reef fish such as the boxer shrimp, octopus, lionfish, morays and beautiful ribbon eels.
+One of the best ways to visit Hin Daeng is by a liveaboard dive cruise as it's location is quite a distance from land.
+The submerged boulder pinnacle creates an impressive underwater topography, less so topside, as it breaks the surface and jets out only a few meters above the water.
+The southern sides provide the most extreme vertical drop in Thailand, down to 70m.
+The rock formation is covered in colorful hard and soft corals, generally appearing red nearer the surface, hence the namesake.
+These along with anemones, sea fans, and sponges provide shelter for many of the smaller reef fish such as the boxer shrimp, octopus, lionfish, morays, and beautiful ribbon eels.
 The eastern and northern sides are best done as a second dive as they are shallower and gently slope down to about 40m.
 Here, look out for schools of jacks and trevally hunting along the wall, shimmering like a silver blanket.
-The Barracudas and reef sharks bring the excitement while swimming around on the hunt.
-The shallow rocks hide a multitude of shrimps, crabs, cowries and moray eels.
+The Barracudas and reef sharks bring excitement while swimming around on the hunt.
+The shallow rocks hide a multitude of shrimps, crabs, cowries, and moray eels.

 Liveaboard.com offers good Thailand liveaboard itineraries that cover the best of Thailand's west coast.
 The best way to get to Hin Daeng is on a Thailand liveaboard trip from Phuket.
 Dive safaris typically depart from Chalong Pier in Phuket or Pak Bara Pier from Hat Yai airport, both of which can be reached by domestic flight from Bangkok